OSSILE/OSSILE/code_examples/rpg/cf_api/README.md

 ##Synopsis
-A number of sample programs supplied by Carsten Flensburg which demonstrate how to use vairous API's.
+A number of sample programs supplied by Carsten Flensburg which demonstrate how to use various API's.
 These are all code samples originally posted to iProdeveloper as part of the Using APis articles.

 ##Purpose